charanniroula/crypto-volatility-data-pipeline/README.md

 ### 2. Math & Analytics (AWS Athena / Presto SQL)
 Because raw price points don't show volatility on their own, I used advanced SQL window functions to look exactly one hour backwards in time, separate the assets, and calculate the precise rate of change:
 * *Code Location:* `sql/athena_transform.sql`

+### 3. Data Visualization (Tableau)
+I wanted the final dashboard to be clean and instantly readable, avoid the messy charts, so I built a coordinated layout that separates Bitcoin and Ethereum into their own individual rows while keeping their time axes perfectly locked together.
+This allows anyone looking at the dashboard to scroll across the 30-day timeline and instantly see how a price jump or drop in one asset affected the other at that exact hour.
+* Here is the data visualization: https://public.tableau.com/app/profile/charan.niroula/viz/HourlyCryptoVolatilityChange/Dashboard1